COVID-19 cases in First Nations spur leaders to call for field hospitals | CBC News

 "There is a historical mistrust of government in a number of Indigenous communities.
 This is a gap that needs to be filled by Indigenous leadership and they are filling it exceptionally well."

+Each First Nation is being allocated a base amount of $50,000 plus additional funds based on a formula which factors in population, community well-being and remoteness.

-Communities can apply for access to the $305 million COVID-19 fund through their regional offices.
+Regional and urban Indigenous organizations can apply for a portion of the remaining $15 million to help the off-reserve population through a call for proposals.

-There is also a separate $100 million envelope that communities can qualify for to address short-term needs, get out public health messages and create or update pandemic plans.
+There is also a separate $100 million envelope that communities can qualify for to address short-term needs, request personal protective equipment, get out public health messages and create or update pandemic plans.

 The pandemic isn't the only challenge facing Indigenous communities.